sfxcode/itunes-reader/README.md

 ## Info

-A small library for converting itunes xml files to scala.
+Library for converting itunes xml files to scala model classes.
 I made this library for using itunes Tracks and Playlists in some of my projects.

 ## Travis